- Chart

 Average Trading Volume

-The ETF exhibits moderate average trading volume, indicating generally sufficient liquidity for most retail investors.
+The ETF generally exhibits moderate average trading volume, which is typical for many specialized ESG ETFs, suggesting sufficient liquidity for most retail investors but potentially less for large institutional trades.

 Bid-Ask Spread